Funding

 Spending money

-Funds donated to the PHP-FIG MUST be used solely for non-personnel, operating expenses.
-PHP-FIG SHALL NOT pay individual contributors to PHP-FIG standards or other personnel, like Core Committee members, Secretaries, Project Representatives or working groups.
+Funds donated to the PHP-FIG MUST be used solely for non-personnel operating expenses.
+The PHP-FIG MUST NOT pay individual contributors or other personnel, like Core Committee members, Secretaries, Project Representatives or working groups unless the payment is associated with an approved expense, such as reimbursing a Secretary that has paid for an approved expense out of pocket.
 All expenses MUST be approved by an Approval Vote of the Core Committee.
-The expense MUST include whether it is one time or recurring and at which frequency.
+The expense MUST include whether it is one time or recurring and the frequency at which the expense is incurred.
 All expenses MUST be justified by their contribution to the mission of PHP-FIG. In response to supplier price changes for previously accepted recurring expenses, Secretaries MAY request Implicit Approval from the Core Committee to raise the approved amount, only if that does not exceed a 10% increase.

 Expenses approved by the Core Committee MUST be listed below, and reported in the Open Collective budget.